PowerShell/SecretManagement/help/Set-SecretInfo.md

 ```

 ### -Name
-Name of secret for which the metadata is added
+Name of secret for which the metadata is added.

 ```yaml
 Type: String